 How do you mitigate the surprise factor in your monthly bill?

 Dror highlighted that data-driven companies such as Anodot run a lot of experiments, each of which can be very expensive.
 To manage all these experiments, their ultimate goal is to find potential issues and runaway costs before they incur significant costs.

-He mentioned that his team is using Anodot’s own real-time cloud cost monitoring and anomaly detection to avoid surprises in the monthly bill and forecast upcoming costs.
+He mentioned that his team is using Anodot’s own real-time cloud cost management and optimization to avoid surprises in the monthly bill and forecast upcoming costs.
 This is a driving component in their multi-prong cloud-cost initiative that’s projected to save the company $360,000 this year.

 How do cloud costs differ in startups, fast-growing companies, and mature companies?